A step-by-step guide to saving on your taxes in 2019.

 - Finally, use your AGI to calculate your modified adjusted gross income.

 There’s no section for MAGI on your tax return, but you can calculate it yourself.
-To calculate your MAGI, you’ll need to add back into your AGI any number of untaxable deductions you might have qualified for.
-This is the total of lines 48 and 54 on IRS Form 1040.
+To calculate your MAGI, you’ll need to add back into your AGI any number of untaxable deductions you might have qualified for using IRS Form 1040 Schedule 1.
 These deductions include student loan interest, qualified tuition expenses and tuition fees, along with rarer deductions like rental losses and adoption expenses.

 Why does the IRS use MAGI to determine my eligibility — rather than my AGI?

 Your AGI doesn’t necessarily represent what you really earned in a year.
-That’s because it reflects any of the “adjustments” the IRS allows you to deduct from your income — and, therefore, pay taxes on.
+That’s because it reflects any of the adjustments the IRS allows you to deduct from your income — and, therefore, not pay taxes on.

 2. Find your filing status.